Thank you for choosing to travel with us

 Art Safari is a unique way of travelling, a world leader in creative adventures.
 We pride ourselves in being professional artists as well as being a professional tour operator.

-Combining travel, art, adventure and huge amounts of inspiration and fun since 1999, Art Safari leads plein air painting holidays to destinations worldwide.
-Founded by artist Mary-Anne Bartlett, Art Safari has leads tours in Africa, Asia, Europe as well as Antarctica and the Arctic.
-Each year we have of wide selection of tours, often including India, Japan, Namibia, Zambia, Malawi, Morocco, Galapagos, France and Italy.
+Combining travel, art, adventure and huge amounts of inspiration and fun since 2003, Art Safari leads plein air painting holidays to destinations worldwide.
+Founded by artist Mary-Anne Bartlett, Art Safari has led more than 250 tours in Africa, Asia, Europe as well as Antarctica and the Arctic.
+Each year we have of wide selection of tours, often including India, Japan, Uzbekistan, Namibia, Zambia, Malawi, Morocco, Galapagos, France and Italy.

 Colour, shape and action in magical wildlife, wilderness and city destinations